arsalan0c/Battery-Text/README.md

 # Battery-Text
-Program that uses iMessage to inform you, on your iPhone, that your mac's battery is low
+Program that uses iMessage to inform you, on your iPhone, that your mac's battery is low.
+Your mac iMessages you as soon as its battery is low.
+As such, you can receive the message on your iPhone and plan to deal with it accordingly

+Intended use-cases:

+When mac is not in use e.g. while travelling
+When your mac is not with you

+Features:

+Support for two battery threshold levels
+Check for wifi connection to ensure message is sent Check for conditions where program should not run (charging and idle time) Display is slept to conserve battery
+Mac sleeps after reaching second threshold to conserve battery

+Instructions:

 Step 1: In BatteryText.sh, look for code that marked by comments with a capitalized letter (A-C) in the following functions: "wifi", "main" and "exitSet"